MintedWithLovelace/MintedWithLovelace/dapp/resources/helpers/Readme.md

 ### Node Setup Steps
 #### Step 1
-Before you run the script of your choice below, first run [prepInstall.sh](https://github.com/MadeWithLovelace/MintedWithLovelace/raw/main/dapp/resources/helpers/prepSetup.sh)
+Before you run the script of your choice below, first run: [prepInstall.sh](https://github.com/MadeWithLovelace/MintedWithLovelace/raw/main/dapp/resources/helpers/prepSetup.sh)

 #### Step 2
 Enter the appropriate command into your terminal for either mainnet or testnet: